Budibase/website/content/blog/inside-it/in-house-software-development.md

 Let’s think about a couple of examples.

-First, we already saw that with in-house developments, it’s easier for technical teams and on-the-ground employees to communicate directly.
+First, we already saw that with in-house developments, it’s easier for technical teams and on-the-ground employees to communicate directly and face-to-face.

 Second, in-house projects are also typically owned by internal project managers.
-Again, we can expect this to breed accuracy and efficiency, as well as improving oversight over development projects.
+Again, we can expect this to breed accuracy and efficiency, as well as improving oversight over development projects - along side reduced costs and improved time-to-market.

 ### Bespoke skill sets

 Another obvious benefit of in-house software development is that we have the power to build the perfect team for our needs.
 That is, we’re in control of the kinds of developers and skills that we want to recruit.

-This is a lot trickier when you’re working with external agencies or contractors.
+This is a lot trickier when you’re working with external agencies or outsourcing partners - making it one of the clear disadvantages of outsourcing software development.

 So, for instance, you might focus on experience with specific tools, frameworks, or specific systems.
 This is important as it means that you can shape your team around your actual needs.